vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-6 drawio (4)](https://user-images.githubusercontent.com/110447788/188553176-7f10aa14-ce7c-4fb6-beca-acd912dd8fbb.png)

-In the above output, the case statement will get executed with the use of inside statement.The case statement will get executed and displays the output 'Value of x = 6'
+In the above output, the case statement will get executed with the use of an inside statement.
+The case statement will get executed and displays the output 'Value of x = 6'

 **lab link** https://github.com/piyushagrawal4578/control-flow/blob/main/case_range/case_range.sv